actions-on-google/actionssdk-conversation-components-nodejs/README.md

 # Actions on Google: Actions SDK Conversation Components Sample

+:warning: This code sample was built using the legacy Actions SDK.
+We now recommend using [Actions Builder or the new Actions SDK](https://developers.google.com/assistant/conversational/overview) to develop, test, and deploy Conversational Actions.

 This sample demonstrates Actions on Google features including rich responses -- using the [Node.js client library](https://github.com/actions-on-google/actions-on-google-nodejs) and deployed on [Cloud Functions for Firebase](https://firebase.google.com/docs/functions/).

 ## Setup Instructions